-With this in mind we will focus all our regulatory tools to enable energy system integration through pursuing an innovative and flexible whole system approach.
+With this in mind we will focus all our regulatory tools to enable energy system integration through pursuing an innovative and flexible whole system approach involving all actors whose roles will more and more converge in the changing environment.

-Regulation and markets go hand in hand and the regulatory tools must deliver on the abovementioned targets for the benefit of all consumers who should be empowered to actively participate in and contribute to the energy transition.
+Regulation and markets go hand in hand and the regulatory tools must be used flexibly in a way that fast evolving markets deliver on the abovementioned targets for the benefit of all consumers who should be empowered to actively participate in and contribute to the energy transition while at the same time taking care that no one is left behind.